mksonkar/obsidian-notes/Web Development/C Programming/Variable types in C.md

 ### Register variable
 - Register variables are stored in the CPU register instead of a conventional storage place like RAM.
 - They are local scoped and life is till end of block.
-- Their default value is garbage value;
+- Their default value is garbage value.

+xyz testing line. delete afterwards